unibo-dtm-se-2324-myplants/report/sections/01-concept/index.md

 - Gardeners who manage both indoor and outdoor plants can benefit from the app’s ability to provide tailored watering schedules based on the environment.

 By combining a user-friendly web interface with powerful AI-driven plant identification and care recommendations, "PlantAI" serves as a comprehensive tool for plant enthusiasts, new plant owners, educators, and professionals alike.

-Here you should explain:
-- The type of product developed with that project, for example (non-exhaustive):
-    - Application (with GUI, be it mobile, web, or desktop)
-    - Command-line application (CLI could be used by humans or scripts)
-    - Library
-    - Web-service(s)
-    - Data processing toolkit (= Library + CLI, or Jupyter Notebook)
-- Use case collection